MayouKurayami/KK_HSceneOptions/README.md

 - **Precum Timer** - When orgasm is initiated via the keyboard shortcut or in-game menu, animation will forcibly exit precum and enter orgasm after this many seconds.
 Set to 0 to disable this feature. **(Default: 0)**
+ *(It is recommended to set this timer to a few seconds when muting all speech to prevent issues with the duration of precum or orgasm)*

 - **Precum Toggle** - Allow toggling through precum loop when right clicking the speed control pad.  **(Default: Enabled)**
  Toggle order: weak motion > strong motion > precum > back to weak motion